akash634/Cognizant-Assignment-1/api_to_db/README.md

-# Engineering-test

-1st
-Steps to do the task:

-1. Execute first block of notebook and mention the name of zip folder(Having diffrent csv files)
-2. Then Run another Blocks and We can see the "Combined.csv" file

-2nd
 Steps to do the task:

 1. First I make a virtual environment to run flask with any compatible version (venv folder)